hdl-modules/hdl-modules/doc/sphinx/getting_started.rst

 ``python -m pip install vunit-hdl==5.0.0.dev5`` or by cloning the `repository <https://github.com/VUnit/vunit>`__.

-Feel free to exclude to exclude the :ref:`module_bfm` if you do not use VUnit.
+Feel free to exclude the :ref:`module_bfm` if you do not use VUnit.
+If that module as well as the testbenches are excluded, no dependencies are required.

 Source code